precidiag-inc/ASD_16S_metaanalysis/README.md

 - Contains raw AmericanGut dataset

 ### Figure 1.
 PRISMA flow chart and cohort demographics
-- Preprocessing of Amergican Gut data, propensity scoring matching, and feature distributions (amgut_processing_distributions.ipynb)
 - Extended Data Figure 1.
-Comparison of ASD and control demographics from data compiled from the American gut project
+Comparison of ASD and control demographics from data compiled from the American gut project (amgut_processing_distributions.ipynb)

 ### Figure 2.
 Association of ASD status to microbiome alpha and beta-diversity
 - Extended Data Figure 2.
 Principal coordinate analysis of samples by status